Gilbert K.

 What is a moment in your life that you’re most proud of? (인생에 제일 뿌듯했던 순간이 있으십니까?)

 The fact that all three of my children went on to receive higher education.
-My first son went to study abroad in Japan and received a Ph.D. in Computer Science.
-And my second son got into Korea Military Academy which is the Korean equivalent of West Point in America.
+My first son studied abroad in Japan and earned a Ph.D. in computer science.
+My second son got into the Korea Military Academy, which is the Korean equivalent of West Point in America.
 My daughter also did well in school and went to the University of Hawaii.
 We as parents worked hard to make sure they did well in school, but in the end, they all went to college and became educated people of their own volition.
 So yes, that’s something that I am quite proud of.

-My children are all in their forties now, but I still see and talk to my children quite often.
-My daughter lives in Los Angeles so I see her a lot.
-My oldest son lives in Seattle, Washington, and we go up to visit him and his family around two times a year.
-He has two seven-year-old twin boys, and although we can’t see them physically, we often video chat and call them.
+My children are all in their forties now, but I still see and talk to them quite often.
+My daughter lives in Los Angeles, so I see her a lot.
+My oldest son lives in Seattle, Washington, and we go up to visit him and his family about twice a year.
+He has two 7-year-old twin boys, and although we can’t see them physically, we often video chat and call them.
 My second son still lives in Seoul, Korea, so I can’t see him in person that often, but I frequently call and message him.

-Because I was a teacher, I would always tell my children that they should be role models for other people.
+Because I was a teacher, I would always tell my children that they should be role models for others.
 I did my best to teach them this by being the person that I wanted them to become and just being a good person in my day-to-day life.
-And to this day I feel that they still have this mindset, which I am very relieved about.
+And to this day, I feel that they still have this mindset, which I am very relieved about.

 What does it mean for you to live a meaningful life? (의미있는 인생을 산다는 것은 무엇을 의미합니까?)

-I can’t say for sure if I have been able to lead a meaningful life, but I think that I am going in the right direction.
-I’ve been going towards the goal.
+I can’t say for sure if I have been able to lead a meaningful life, but I think I am going in the right direction.
+I’ve been going toward the goal.
 What I mean to say is that I don’t have any regrets in my life.